Sometimes you may not find the pre-defined template for your preferred merchant and you may need to generate a custom product feed for your merchant.

 If you’re going for the default attributes, then you can skip this section.

 Now, in the feed attributes section, you will also see only one pre-made attribute, which is the Product ID.

 3. If you want to add new attributes, you can click on the Add New Attribute button, and you will get the list of the optional Attributes of Google Shopping.

 4. Now, if you click on the Add New Attribute button, a new attribute will be added.

 Here, you will get a list of the pre-listed attributes.

 These attributes will be listed as groups, such as Basic Information, Availability & Price, Unique Product Identifiers, etc.

 You can select your preferred attribute from here.

-If this attribute will carry the same value, you can choose Static as Attribute and write a Static value, which will be assigned to all of your products in the feed.
+If this attribute will carry the same value, you can choose Static as an attribute and write a static value, which will be assigned to all of your products in the feed.

 For example, Brands, if all of your products are from the same Brand, you can set a static value for the Brand which will be added to all of your products.